manticoresoftware/manticoresearch/manual/Searching/Options.md

 ### accurate_aggregation
 Integer.
 Enables or disables guaranteed aggregate accuracy when running groupby queries in multiple threads.
 Default is 0.

-When running a groupby query, it can be run in parallel on plain index on several pseudo shards (if `pseudo_sharding` is on).
+When running a groupby query, it can be run in parallel on a plain index with several pseudo shards (if `pseudo_sharding` is on).
 A similar approach works on RT indexes.
 Each shard/chunk executes the query, but the number of groups is limited by `max_matches`.
 If the result sets from different shards/chunks have different groups, the group counts and aggregates may be inaccurate.
 Note that Manticore tries to increase `max_matches` up to [`max_matches_increase_threshold`](../Searching/Options.md#max_matches_increase_threshold) based on the number of unique values of the groupby attribute (retrieved from secondary indexes).
 If it succeeds, there will be no loss in accuracy.

 However, if the number of unique values of the groupby attribute is high, further increasing `max_matches` may not be a good strategy because it can lead to a loss in performance and higher memory usage.
 Setting `accurate_aggregation` to 1 forces groupby searches to run in a single thread, which fixes the accuracy issue.
 Note that running in a single thread is only enforced when `max_matches` cannot be set high enough; otherwise, searches with `accurate_aggregation=1` will still run in multiple threads.